NodleCode/nodlesdk-unity/README.md

 Please refer to our SDK documentation [here](https://developer.nodle.com/nodle-sdk/).

+## Unity Plugin

+This plugin was developed by Proxy42

 ## Support

 Have questions?
 We're here to help!
 Email us at [support@nodle.com](mailto:support@nodle.com).

-##NodleSDK Unity Plugin

-This plugin was developed by Proxy42.